sourcecred/docs/docs/beta/introduction.md

 doing the work to make your project successful, but it's hard to pay rent or buy dinner with a Cred score.
 That's where "Grain" comes in.

-Grain is a project-specific digital currency which is minted and distributed to contributors who have Cred in that project.
+Grain is a project-specific digital currency that is minted and distributed to contributors who have Cred in that project.
 Your Grain is tied to your Cred; as you earn Cred, you also earn Grain.
 Unlike Cred, Grain is a form of currency and is meant to be transferable both inside and outside of the project.